 Jason’s onigiri blocks

-My coaching client Jason Leddington came up with onigiri rice blocks!
+My coaching client Jason Leddington used onigiri rice blocks.

 - ~240g rice blocks can be made using these pink onigiri molds